 I grew up with two older brothers who were my heroes.
 They taught me how to throw a ball and a punch.

 My oldest brother passed away in 2017.
 His perspective on life was clear and profound and I’m grateful that I get to carry that with me.
 Life is messy, but the beauty is in its ups and downs and all of the little moments that we get to spend with the people we love.

 I learned how to drive when I was 16, in the middle of an Edmonton winter storm, in a car with a stick shift.
 I drive automatic now, but always love when I get the chance to drive manual.

 I started dating my husband when I was 23.
 We met at the sports complex at our University where I played soccer and he played hockey.
-We’ve been married for over seven years and have a six year old son and four year old daughter.
+We’ve been married for over ten years and have a nine year old son and seven year old daughter.
 Our kids are full of energy and love, and lucky for me, they don’t mind that I have my camera in hand almost all the time to capture all of their adventures, big and small.

 I try to get in front of the camera with my kids as much as possible.
 When they’re older, they’re going to want to remember what their childhood was like, and that includes me in it!
 It's easy to get caught up in taking photos of our kids, but it's important to get in the photos with them too!

 I grew up playing competitive soccer and played five years of varsity soccer in University.
 It was a huge part of my life and now I well up with pride watching my kids play.